Dieg0Esq/Flame-Sensor---Final-Fall-Assignment/README.md

 ## ⚙ Functions of Flame Sensor
 The Flame Sensor's main function is to **detect the presence or intensity of a flame** using infrared light.
-It provides two types of outputs:
+It provides the following outputs:
 - **Analog Output:** Changes based on how strong or close/far the flame is.
-- **Digital Output:** Sends a simple HIGH or LOW signal to indicate if a flame is detected.

 ---